james-minton/rtcc/site/content/chapters/legislation-and-lobbying-advancing-your-bill.md

 This is the text of Local Law 136, enacted in August 2017, which establishes the right to counsel for low-income tenants facing eviction!
 This new right will be phased in over 5 years so that by July 2022, all low-income tenants in NYC will have a right to an attorney to defend their homes.

-Additional materials, such as hearing transcripts, can be found on the New York City Council website [here](http://legistar.council.nyc.gov/LegislationDetail.aspx?ID=1687978&GUID=29A4594B-9E8A-4C5E-A797-96BDC4F64F80&Options=ID%7cText%7c&Search=214).
+Additional materials, such as hearing transcripts, can be found on the New York City Council website <a href="http://legistar.council.nyc.gov/LegislationDetail.aspx?ID=1687978&GUID=29A4594B-9E8A-4C5E-A797-96BDC4F64F80&Options=ID%7cText%7c&Search=214" target="_blank">here</a>.

 {{< resource title1="Local Law 136" link1="https://legistar.council.nyc.gov/LegislationDetail.aspx?ID=1687978&GUID=29A4594B-9E8A-4C5E-A797-96BDC4F64F80&Options=ID%7cText%7c&Search=214" >}}